fedek6/wp-modern-plugin-boilerplate/.github/README.md

 ## Usage

+Main idea behind this boilerplate is to keep potential code changes as much we can inside the main plugin file (`wp-modern-plugin-boilerplate.php`).

 To customize your plugin for production you'll need to replace some string occurrences.
-Use your IDE's find in files.
+Use your IDE's find in files functionality.

 ### Replacement handlers